About generalised joint hypermobility (GJH)

 Children with generalised joint hypermobility will usually have a parent or other close relative with hypermobility.

 Having hypermobile joints is often seen as a plus factor, particularly in gymnastics and ballet dancing.
 To be a ballerina you need to have some degree of hypermobility.

 Hypermobility is also not always associated with movement difficulties.
-In my experience as a children's physiotherapist, it is the combination of hypermobility, some muscle tightness and a very cautious nature that leads to movement difficulties.
+In my experience as a children's physiotherapist, it is the combination of hypermobility, weakness, some muscle tightness and a very cautious nature that leads to movement difficulties.